With only one week until Christmas day, I am sharing a round-up of learning toys and games for elementary-aged kids.

 Pretend Play

-A fun game for young children, Sequence For Kids is a great game for children to play.
+A fun game for young children, Sequence For Kids is an excellent game for children to play.

 Magnetic Toys

 Magnets are a great option if you have a child who enjoys building things.
-I've noticed that they definitely encourage curiosity about the physical world around my children.
-With magnets, children can build flat or 3-D objects.
+I’ve noticed that they encourage curiosity about the physical world around my children.
+With magnets, children can create flat or 3-D objects.

 More Post You Will Love